Prime Minister of Thailand: Function

 The prime minister is the de facto chair of the Cabinet of Thailand.
 The appointment and removal of ministers can only be made with their advice.
-As the leader of the government the prime minister is therefore ultimately responsible for the failings and performance of their ministers and the government as a whole.
+As the leader of the government, the prime minister is therefore ultimately responsible for the failings and performance of their ministers and the government as a whole.
 The prime minister cannot hold office for a consecutive period of more than eight years.
-As the most visible member of the government the prime minister represents the country abroad and is the main spokesperson for the government at home.
-The prime minister must, under the constitution, lead the cabinet in announcing the government's policy statement in front of a joint-session of the National Assembly, within fifteen days of being sworn-in.
+As the most visible member of the government, the prime minister represents the country abroad and is the main spokesperson for the government at home.
+The prime minister must, under the constitution, lead the cabinet in announcing the government's policy statement in front of a joint session of the National Assembly, within fifteen days of being sworn in.

 The prime minister is also directly responsible for many departments.
 These include the National Intelligence Agency, the Bureau of the Budget, the Office of the National Security Council, the Office of the Council of State, the Office of the Civil Service Commission, the Office of the National Economic and Social Development Board, the Office of Public Sector Development Commission, and the Internal Security Operations Command.
 Legislatively all money bills introduced in the National Assembly must require the prime minister's approval.

 The prime minister can be removed by a vote of no confidence.
 This process can be evoked, firstly with the vote of only one-fifth of the members of the House of Representatives for a debate on the matter.
 Then after the debate a vote is taken and with a simple majority the prime minister can be removed.
 This process cannot be repeated within one parliamentary session.

 Office and residence

-The prime minister is aided in his work by the Office of the Prime Minister (สำนักนายกรัฐมนตรี) a cabinet-level department headed usually by two ministers of state.
+The prime minister is aided in their work by the Office of the Prime Minister (สำนักนายกรัฐมนตรี) a cabinet-level department headed usually by two ministers of state.
 These offices are housed in the Government House of Thailand (ทำเนียบรัฐบาล) in the Dusit area of Bangkok.

 The official residence of the prime minister is the Phitsanulok Mansion (บ้านพิษณุโลก), in the center of Bangkok.
 The mansion was built during the reign of King Vajiravudh.
 It became an official residence in 1979.
 The mansion is rumored to have many ghosts, therefore most prime ministers live in their private residences and only use the house for official business.